Truly Circular 3D Printing

 Only recycled plastic

-Because they developed their own printer, it can do something most 3D printers cannot.
-The nozzle of a 3D printer is typically quite small, which means most printers can only use new, unused plastics.
-For Nout and Sam, this was not an option—they specifically wanted to work with used plastic.
-However, recycled plastic can sometimes contain traces of other materials, which could clog the printer head.
-To address this, they searched for an alternative design where it wouldn’t be a problem if particles of other substances were mixed into their raw material.
+They developed their own printer, capable of something most 3D printers cannot do.
+The nozzle of a typical 3D printer is quite small, meaning most printers can only process new, unused plastics.
+For Nout and Sam this wasn’t an option, they specifically wanted to work with recycled plastic.

 Various plastics

 There are seven different types of plastic, and vanPlestik’s printer can process several of them.
-Polystyrene, used to make coffee cups and plastic cutlery.
-ABS, which is commonly found in appliances, such as washing machine parts or refrigerator drawers.
-And polycarbonate, used in many transparent products like CD cases.
-Sam and Nout can already use these plastics in their recycling process, but they are actively working on being able to process even more types in the future.
+These include polystyrene, which is used to make coffee cups and plastic cutlery; ABS, commonly found in appliances such as washing machine parts and refrigerator drawers; and polycarbonate, used in many transparent products like CD cases.

 Looking for a useful purpose for your plastic waste?

 The goal of vanPlestik is to provide local support in reducing the plastic waste problem.
 For example, they create new outdoor furniture for Amsterdam-based brewery De Prael using used beer kegs.
 However, Nout and Sam see many more possibilities and are eager to take on the challenge of creating new, useful items from plastic business waste.
 So, do you have plastic waste that needs a meaningful purpose?
-Get in touch with vanPlestik—they are looking for more companies to collaborate with.
+Get in touch with vanPlestik, they’re looking for more companies to collaborate with.

 Week of the Circular Economy